 MS Outlook, while working as a desktop email client, stores its emails and other items in Outlook data files (PST).
-A PST file stores user emails, contacts, calendar, journals, and other items on the local disk.
+A PST file stores user emails, contacts, calendars, journals, and other items on the local disk.
 So the PST data is accessible only through the Outlook configured on the system where it is saved.
-However, it is possible to transfer PST files to a different system using a portable device (such as external hard disk).
+However, it is possible to transfer PST files to a different system using a portable device (such as an external hard disk).

 PST files are portable.
-Also, they can be used to backup Exchange mailboxes or to recover user mailbox from OST files.
+Also, they can be used to backup Exchange mailboxes or to recover user mailboxes from OST files.
 The archiving feature of MS Outlook also uses PST format to save the old and unused items.

 In some situations, users will have to create a new PST file in Outlook.
 It is not a complicated task.
 To create a PST file, you have to follow the steps:

 Note: If prompted by Outlook, enter a password for the new PST file, verify it, and then click on OK.

 The newly created PST file instantly becomes visible in Outlook.

 Outlook PST files are highly vulnerable to corruption, especially when they are very large.
 When corrupt, they cannot be accessed in Outlook.
 However, they can be repaired using tools like Kernel for Outlook PST Repair.

 Kernel for Outlook PST Repair is a user-friendly tool.
 It repairs even large size PST files, and allows to save them in many small PST files.
 Some of the features of this tool are:

 In this blog, we have learned the basic and simple process of creating a new PST file using the Microsoft Outlook application interface options.
 Users can protect their PST files while creating them.
 For dealing with corrupt and inaccessible PST files, an all-rounder, reliable PST Repair solution is recommended owing to its useful and attractive features.